Talkala logo

 Do I need to dial +61 every time I call Australia?

 Yes.
-Every single time.
 Start with +61, then the local number.
-Talkala routes calls over the real telephone network, so the country code is not optional.
-Think of it like a mailing address: leave off the zip code and your letter ends up in a dead-letter bin somewhere.
+Talkala routes calls over the phone network, so the country code is part of the address that gets the call to the right country.

 Can I really call landlines in Australia from my browser?

 You can.
-Talkala connects to landlinesmobiles, and office switchboards over the traditional phone network.
-Bank desks, hotel front desks, support lines, home phones in Australia.
-All of them, all from a browser tab.
+Talkala connects to landlinesmobiles, and office switchboards over the phone network.
+That includes bank desks, hotel front desks, support lines, and home phones in Australia.

 Will I know the price before my call to Australia goes through?